graphql/graphql.github.io/src/content/faq/General.md

 You don't need a specific client to work with GraphQL, though.
 You might want to start out by [issuing GraphQL results with a regular HTTP client](/learn/serving-over-http/).
 Then later switch to a GraphQL-optimized client as your application grows in complexity.

+## Where is the documentation for subscriptions?

+It's not on this website yet, but we're working on it.
+If you'd like to help create these guides, please [let us know](https://github.com/graphql/graphql.github.io/issues/new).

+For now, the specification includes details for [how to write and execute subscriptions](https://spec.graphql.org/draft/#sec-Subscription).

 ## Does GraphQL replace ORMs?

 No, GraphQL is a specification typically used for remote client-server communications.
 It's [agnostic to the data source(s) used](#is-graphql-a-database-language-like-sql) and doesn’t implement an object-relational mapping technique.
 But there are ORMs built specifically for GraphQL.
 A few of those are listed under the [Services section of our Code page](/code/#services).